Poverty relief in Bijie: from trial zone to model zone

 Of Bijie's counties, six out of seven were originally labeled poverty-stricken counties at the provincial or national level.
 But now the counties are working to shake off the label of poverty.

-Villagers in Haizi village, Linquan town of Qianxi county Photo: Li Hao/GTQianxi: Roses and kiwis
+Villagers in Haizi village, Linquan town of Qianxi county Photo: Li Hao/GT

 "Cold beauty, seduction, pink lady…" The words were painted in red outside the greenhouses.